Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets Logo 1964-1968

-The Georgia Tech Yellow Jackets emblem initially featured a successful and memorable image of the Yellowjacket wasp.
-This came about due to the analogy between student-athletes and one of the world’s most dangerous insect predators, as they share the same name—Yellow Jackets.
+The Georgia Tech Yellow Jackets’ emblem initially featured a successful and memorable image of the Yellowjacket wasp.
+This analogy arose from the similarity between student-athletes and one of the world’s most formidable insect predators, the Yellow Jacket.

 The wasp and the massive letter are monochromatic, but each has its own style of color combination.
-The insect has alternating black and white stripes, while the glyph features a black line as an outline, forming a continuous border.
-The palette’s plainness is brightened by a vivid yellow inscription—the name of the university to which the athletic division belongs.
+The insect has alternating black and white stripes, while the glyph features a black outline that forms a continuous border.
+The palette’s plainness is brightened by a vivid yellow inscription that reads the name of the university to which the athletic division belongs.

 The top part of the letter “T” (the crossbar) displays the word “Georgia,” while the lower part (the stem) shows “Tech.”
 The text uses two fonts: the first line consists of short, extra-bold letters with cropped corners, and the second features tall, semi-bold glyphs with sharp edges.
 All characters are uppercase and in a serif style.